umbraco/UmbracoDocs/Extending/Content-Apps/index-vpre8.6.md

 versionFrom: 8.0.0
 versionTo: 8.5.3
 meta.Title: "Content Apps"
-meta.Description: "A guide to Umbraco Content Apps in the backoffice"
+description: "A guide to Umbraco Content Apps in the backoffice"
 ---

 # Content Apps